Šmajgl & Obhođaš 2015 — Tin in disposable baby diapers, Croatia

 |---|---|---|

-- Sweden KEMI 2012 survey of 11 diaper types: no prohibited organotin found, but the same limit (0.1%) is “too high” per the authors
+- 2012 Swedish KEMI survey of 11 baby-diaper types: no prohibited organotin compounds found; the paper’s authors comment that the 0.1 % prohibition limit is “too high.”

 Implications

-Courses: Useful for a Cat 2 module on dermal exposure modelling.
-The 20-100 % TDI estimate is a teachable example of how an exposure surface (diaper) × frequency × duration × dermal absorption fraction × body weight calculates to a real dose.
+Courses: Useful for a Cat 9 module on dermal exposure modelling for infant skin-contact products.
+The 20-100% TDI estimate is a teachable example of how exposure surface area × frequency × duration × dermal absorption fraction × body weight resolves to a tolerable-intake fraction.

 Microbiome: Not addressed in this paper.
-Organotin effects on the developing gut microbiome (relevant for infants whose gut is colonizing) are documented elsewhere; cross-reference microbiome when those source pages exist.
+Organotin effects on the developing gut microbiome are documented elsewhere; cross-reference microbiome when those source pages exist.

 Wiki pages updated on ingest